alamuk/Number-Guess-Game/README.md

 Note: this affects spaces so:
 - this will work with
-1. margin
+1. Margin
-2. padding
+2. Padding
 3. fontSize
 4. borderRadius

 ### width and height with % and width value
 `maxWidth: '80%'
 width: 300`
-// we will take 300px only if there is enough space. otherwise it will be max 80% of the available space.
+// we will take 300px only if there is enough space. otherwise, it will be max 80% of the available space.
 // this measurement will always be with the parent container that holds the elements.

-### Dimension api
+### Dimension api.
 this works with only width or height it comes with get() and it includes string either screen or window
 - window excludes the status bar / screen includes the status bar.
-``cosnt deviceWidth = Dimensions.get('window').``
+``const deviceWidth = Dimensions.get('window').``

 we use this with if condition or ternary operator.
 `padding: deviceWidth < 450 ?
 12 : 24`